Umuzi-org/tech-department/content/syllabuses/_index.md

 - {{% contentlink "topics/what-to-put-in-your-cv" %}}
 - {{% contentlink "projects/portfolio-website" %}} - Introduction

-* NCIT 13: Version control (GIT) for teamwork
+- NCIT 13: Version control (GIT) for teamwork

 ## Week 3: Finish portfolio project

 The recruits finish off their portfolios.
 From this point forward they are expected to keep their portfolios up to date on their own time.

 - {{% contentlink "projects/portfolio-website" %}} - Deadline

-* (TODO) check what is really required here from an NCIT perspective for all courses.
-Adapt if needed.

 ## Week 4: Research and Survey Design